JDoYo/saveyourself/<SaveYourself>_SDD.md

 2.4 Risks and Volatile Areas

 There could be possible secruity risks using this software.
 Any undocumented OS risks could potentially cause a data leak or a memory leak.
-If implemented, the multiplayer aspect of the game could be a risk of a potential risk from a third party.
+If implemented, the Multi-Player aspect of the game could be a risk of a potential risk from a third party.

 # 3. Conceptual System Architecture